riemonyamada/vite-reactts-starter/README.md

 ## How to create this starter

-This if for your reference.
+This is for your reference.

 ### create project using vite